Walking Working Surfaces: Know the OSHA Rule Update

-On November 17, 2016, the Occupational Safety and Health Administration (OSHA) issued a Final Rule designed to better protect workers at risk of falls from heights or on the same level.
+On November 17, 2016, the Occupational Safety and Health Administration (OSHA) issued a Final Walking Working Surfaces Rule, for the purpose of better protecting workers at risk of falls from heights or on the same level.
 The Rule updates and clarifies standards, and adds training and inspection requirements.
 It will incorporate technology advances, best practices, and national consensus standards.
 OSHA updated “1910 Subpart D – Walking-Working Surfaces” (also known for covering “slip, trip, and fall” hazards) and added personal fall protection system requirements to “1910 Subpart I – Personal Protective Equipment.”

 The rule will affect a variety of workers in the General Industry, from painters to warehouse workers.
 It will not have an effect on Construction or Agriculture standards.